sw4/sliderBar.js/README.md

 max: // maximum value for the slider, defaults to 100 (integer)
 start: // maximum value for the slider, defaults to 50 (integer)
 vertical: // is the slider avertical (boolean) - if not set will calculate based on element orientation
+onSlide: // (function) to call when the slider value is changed by sliding, passed one argument- the sliders new value, only triggered by sliding not by clicking to change value or by calling setProgSlider()
-change: // (function) to call when the slider value is changed, passed one argument- the sliders new value
+onChange: // (function) to call when the slider value is changed, passed one argument- the sliders new value, only triggered by clicking to change value, at the end of a slide or by calling setProgSlider()
 ```

 Methods: